Emotional development in autistic children and teenagers

 - Support your child while they calm down.

-- Address the issue that sparked the emotion.
+- Identify and address the issue that sparked the emotion.

 This process is explained in more detail in our articles on helping children calm down and helping teenagers calm down.
 You can adapt the strategies in these articles for your autistic child.